Wednesday, July 02, 2025

 I’ve just returned from a three day weekend in Christchurch.
 It’s my third trip across the Tasman in a single month.
 Definitely a personal record, one I doubt I’ll ever repeat.
 Why a third time?

-I got wind of his sudden illness while in Queenstown a week ago.
+I got wind of his sudden illness while visiting Queenstown.
 He died the day after I returned to Sydney.
-After some reflection, I decided to cross the Tasman again and attend his funeral.
-I wanted to honour the effort everyone made attending Mum’s funeral a year ago, while extending support to Auntie Pam, Mum’s older sister, who’s lost two siblings in a single year.
+After some reflection, I decided to cross the Tasman again for his funeral.
+In part, I wanted to honour the effort so many relatives made in attending my Mum’s funeral last year.
+I was also keen to support my Auntie Pam, Mum’s older sister, who’s lost two siblings in a single year.

-My decision was made easier thanks to a super cheap airfare.
-I was able to cash in some frequent flyer points and fly to Christchurch for less than $270.
+The decision was easy to make thanks to a super cheap airfare.
+I cashed in some frequent flyer points and flew to Christchurch for less than $270.
 I also scored a great hotel deal via Amex, plus a discounted rental car for the weekend.
-Lo and behold I found myself back in the Qantas First Class lounge at the crack of dawn on Saturday morning.
+Lo and behold, I found myself back in the Qantas First Class lounge at the crack of dawn on Saturday morning.

 My flight landed shortly after 1:30pm.
 Within an hour I was in my rental car and heading for the city.
-I decided to make the most of the final hours of sunlight (sunset was at 5:05pm) and headed straight for the Port Hills.
-I drove up to the Summit Road, taking time to stop and admire the view along the way.
+I decided to make the most of the final hours of sunlight (sunset was at 5:05pm) and drove straight to the Port Hills.
+I drove up the Summit Road, taking time to stop and admire the view along the way.

 Sunday dawned bright and clear, albeit with cold and crisp temperatures.
 I decided to make the most of my free day.
 After a hearty breakfast I drove out to Akaroa, stopping first for a brisk stroll a long the shore at Birdling Flats beach, the arcing spit that separates Lake Ellesmere from the Pacific Ocean.

-I finished my tour of the Banks Peninsula was a road trip that took along the Akaroa Summit Road, before crossing to the opposite coast via Gebbies Pass.
-I drove through Governors Bay and Cass Bay as the sun was setting before returning to town via the Lyttelton tunnel.
+I finished my tour of the Banks Peninsula with a road trip along the Akaroa Summit Road, before crossing to the opposite coast via Gebbies Pass.
+I drove through Governors Bay and Cass Bay as the sun was setting before returning to Christchurch via the Lyttelton tunnel.
 I then joined Pam’s children and grandchildren for a family dinner.
 The return journey was simply breathtaking.
-I lost count of how often I stopped to admire the view and take another Instagram worthy photo.
+I lost count of how often I stopped to admire the view and take more Instagram worthy photos.

-The gondola’s base station was right next to the mouth of the Lyttelton tunnel.
-Hence, we decided to drive through to the town for a quick look.
+The gondola’s base station is next to the mouth of the Lyttelton tunnel.
+Hence, after returning to the carpark we decided to drive through for a quick look around Lyttelton.
 I was keen to see the remnants of the town’s iconic Timeball Station.
 The original structure was destroyed by an earthquake in 2011.
-Its ball tower has subsequently been reconstructed.
+Its stone tower has subsequently been reconstructed amidst the station’s crumbling foundation.

-We finished our morning with a scenic drive along the coast to Sumner, then returned to my hotel to prepare for Dick’s funeral.
-The remainder of the afternoon was taken up by the service, and a reception later, before we all retired to cousin Nicki’s home for a light supper.
-The service bought back fond memories of my childhood and a few sad moments reflecting again on my mother’s death last year.
+We finished our morning with a scenic drive along the coast to Sumner, before returning to my hotel to prepare for Dick’s funeral.
+The remainder of the day was taken up by the service, and subsequent reception, before returning to cousin Nicki’s home for a light supper.
+The service bought back fond childhood memories, as well as some sad moments reflecting on my mother’s death 12 months ago.

-I took Matt and my cousin, Roanne, to the airport about 6:15pm and returned to my hotel for an early night.
+I took Matt and my cousin, Roanne, to the airport about 6:15pm, then returned to my hotel for an early night.
 My flight on Tuesday morning departed at the ungodly hour of 6:00am.
 As a result, my alarm woke me shortly after 3:00am.
-I was back at home in Sydney by 9:00am.
+By 9:00am I was back home in Sydney.

 It was lovely catching up with family again.
-I also enjoyed getting outdoors and soaking up some stunning scenery.
-It was the perfect anecdote for a stressful start to the year.
+I also enjoyed being outdoors and soaking up some stunning scenery.
+Despite the sad occasion, my weekend away was a perfect anecdote for this year’s stressful start.
 Sadly, our business is struggling in the current economic climate.
-As a result, most days can feel like a bit of a slog.
+As a result, most days feel like a bit of a slog.
 A little escapism was just what the doctor ordered.

 No comments: